GEMINI SPLIT PREPAID METER IN BRITISH STANDARD (BS) HOUSINGS

 More detailed information and programming is achieved via the standard interrogation port at the rear of the meter.

-As a standard feature, the Gemini family offers an IEC 62056-
+As a standard feature, the Gemini family of prepaid meters offers an IEC 62056-

 Communication line protection